bmos/FG-luacheck/README.md

 # FantasyGrounds .luacheckrc configuration
 This config file is suitable for using luacheck to check lua code for FantasyGrounds.

+> [!IMPORTANT]
+> If you fork this repo to generate your own luacheck config file, you must add a secret to your repo settings named ACTIONS containing a GitHub Personal Access Token.

+> [!NOTE]
+> When adding folders to main.yml (the action that generates the luacheck config), be sure that the local folder names don't start with a number.

 ## Non-standard configurations:
 * Warns about line length > 150.
 * Warns about cyclomatic complexity > 36.
 This is very permissive; best practices are much lower.